Oxsomi/core3/docs/graphics_api.md

 When using the baker, the binaries can simply be loaded using the oiCS helper functions and passed to the pipeline creation, as they will only contain one binary.

-**NOTE: The baker currently doesn't include this functionality just yet.**
+**TODO: The baker currently doesn't include this functionality just yet.**

 ## Commands